gavineadie/Pachyderm/README.md

 I note, again, that this first commit should be avoided.
 It is a wholesale transfer of the most recent SourceForge version checked out to my development laptop.
-Once it's all on GutHub, I will check it out from there, rebuild it and make any necessary corrections.
+Once it's all on GitHub, I will check it out from there, rebuild it and make any necessary corrections.
 When that is done, I will edit this `README.md` to reflect that progress.